edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

             2. [Configure it](#csp-source-configuration) as desired.
             3. Repeat steps 1 and 2 as needed.

-        -   **Source Upload:** Manually set the value of the `Content-Security-Policy-Report-Only` response header.
+        -   **Raw Editor:** Manually set the value of the `Content-Security-Policy-Report-Only` response header.
-            1. Click **Source Upload**.
+            1. Click the **Raw Editor** tab.
             2. From the **Use this Content-Security-Policy-Report-Only** option, set the value of the `Content-Security-Policy-Report-Only` response header.

 5. Define a Production policy through which you can block violations.

-    1. Click on the **Production** tab.
+    1. Click the **Production** tab.
-    2. From the **Origin Overwrite** option, determine whether this policy will override the policy defined within the `Content-Security-Policy` response header provided by your origin.
+    2. From the **Overwrite Origin** option, determine whether this policy will override the policy defined within the `Content-Security-Policy` response header provided by your origin.

         -   **Enabled:** Your production policy will overwrite the `Content-Security-Policy` header when present in the response provided by an origin.

-            If the **Enforcement** option is disabled, then {{ PRODUCT }} will not set this header.
+            If the **Status** option is disabled, then {{ PRODUCT }} will not set this header.
 As a result, your origin will be allowed to set this header.

         -   **Disabled:** If the response from your origin includes a `Content-Security-Policy` header, then it will be served.
-If it is missing and the **Enforcement** option is enabled, then this header will be set to your production policy.
+If it is missing and the **Status** option is enabled, then this header will be set to your production policy.

             <Callout type="info">